cybozu-go/nginx-i2c/README.md

   nginx-i2c [flags]

 Flags:
   -e, --exclude strings        countries whose subnets to exclude, cannot be used with --include -h, --help                   help for nginx-i2c
-  -i, --include strings   countries whose subnets to include, cannot be used with --exclude -4, --ipv4-only         only include IPv4 ranges
-  -l, --lower             output country codes in lowercase -o, --outfile string    specify output file path (default "./ip2country.conf")
+  -i, --include strings        countries whose subnets to include, cannot be used with --exclude -4, --ipv4-only              only include IPv4 ranges -l, --lower                  output country codes in lowercase -t, --maxmind-token string   token for use with MaxMind -o, --outfile string         specify output file path (default "./ip2country.conf")
 ```

+MaxMind now requires an account to download the country database.

 Use with ngx_http_geo_module.
 No `default` country is specified.
 Choose your own default country by adding the relevant setting before including `ip2country.conf`.
 ```